Washington Capitals Tom Wilson Proves He Doesn’t Belong in the NHL

 With videos circulated to teams and with video explanations, the department has attempted to provide both education and transparency for their standards and rulings.
 Their consistency is often up for debate.

-“If you put yourself in a vulnerable position at the last minute, there’s not much we can do,” said the man former enforcer.
+“If you put yourself in a vulnerable position at the last minute, there’s not much we can do,” said the former enforcer.
 “If … all of a sudden you change your position last second, that’s going to be tough.
 So we’ve got to make sure guys understand this.”

 Making an Example out of Himself